samizdatco/skia-canvas/README.md

 ##### page
 The optional `page` argument accepts an integer that allows for the individual selection of pages in a multi-page canvas.
 Note that page indexing starts with page 1 **not** 0.
 The page value can also be negative, counting from the end of the canvas’s `.pages` array.
 For instance, `.saveAs("currentPage.png", {page:-1})` is equivalent to omitting `page` since they both yield the canvas’s most recently added page.

+##### format

+The image format to generate, specified either as a mime-type string or file extension.
+The `format` argument will take precedence over the type specified through the `filename` argument’s extension, but is primarily useful when generating a file whose name cannot end with an extension for other reasons.

 ##### matte
 The optional `matte` argument accepts a color-string specifying the background that should be drawn *behind* the canvas in the exported image.
 Any transparent portions of the image will be filled with the matte color.